Nibezak/payflow-package/docs/core/extending/models.md

 ## Overview

-Lunar provides a number of Eloquent Models and quite often in custom applications you will want to add your own relationships and functionality to these models.
+Payflow provides a number of Eloquent Models and quite often in custom applications you will want to add your own relationships and functionality to these models.

 ::: warning
-We highly suggest using your own Eloquent Models to add additional data, rather than trying to change fields on the core Lunar models.
+We highly suggest using your own Eloquent Models to add additional data, rather than trying to change fields on the core Payflow models.
 :::

 ## Replaceable Models
-All Lunar models are replaceable, this means you can instruct Lunar to use your own custom model, throughout the ecosystem, using dependency injection.
+All Payflow models are replaceable, this means you can instruct Payflow to use your own custom model, throughout the ecosystem, using dependency injection.

 ### Registration
 We recommend registering your own models for your application within the boot method of your Service Provider.

-When registering your models, you will need to set the Lunar model's contract as the first argument then your own model implementation for the second.
+When registering your models, you will need to set the Payflow model's contract as the first argument then your own model implementation for the second.

 ```php